abhishek-shingade/Tricon_Sort/README.md

 3) Push

 The Pull part involves , pulling elements from the array , to three variables </br>
 for comparison .
-It aslo covers the part of pulling new elements from the array  </br>
+It also covers the part of pulling new elements from the array  </br>
 when previous comparisons are done .